-An eagled eyed Facebook user has spotted the 2018 Ford Ranger in Thailand, giving us a good look at its upgrades ahead of a local launch later this year.
+An eagle-eyed Facebook user has spotted the 2018 Ford Ranger in Thailand, giving us a good look at its upgrades ahead of a global launch later this year.

-With updates limited to new headlights (and DRLs) to align it more closely with the Everest, plus a new grille and fog lamp housings, the changes are timed with the US bringing its own Ranger plant on line very soon.
+We can also make out a new grille and fog lamp housings, and these changes are timed with the United States bringing its own Ranger plant online very soon.

-There are also keyless entry buttons on the door handles, indicating a possible change to keyless start as well.
+A bit harder to make out are the keyless entry buttons on the door handles, indicating a possible change to keyless start as well.

-With the Ford Ranger Raptor changing to a 2.0-litre engine (also later this year) it seems likely that the old 2.2-litre diesel will be dropped in favour of the more efficient 2.0-litre turbo-diesel.
+But the most significant change will be under the hood.
+With the Ford Ranger Raptor changing to a 2.0-liter engine (also later this year) it seems likely that the old 2.2-liter diesel motor will be dropped in favour of the more efficient 2.0-liter turbo-diesel.

-That said, the 3.2-litre five-cylinder turbo-diesel is in line for some enhancements, with a fraction more power, torque and an improvement on fuel economy.
+For markets where the diesel motors are preferable, the Ranger’s 3.2-liter five-cylinder turbo-diesel is in line for some enhancements, with a fraction more power, torque and an improvement on fuel economy.

 After all, the 3.2-litre is one of Ford’s best selling models, so we don’t expect that to disappear just yet.

 We would like to see the larger engine also go with the new ten-speed auto, or even a step up to the ZF-sourced eight-speed automatic, but we’ll wait to see what the official word is, first.